 The weekly meetings consisted of teaching, worship songs, and prayer.
 There were also testimonies and Bible study.
 One of the student leaders met with me and shared the gospel with me.
 I thought I already was a Christian and what he shared was old news.
 But I soon became disabused of this notion as I spent time with the Christians of Campus Crusade for Christ.

 During this season, I believe God was drawing me to Himself.
-I continued to hear the gospel regularly—God is loving and holy, our sin has alienated us from Him and caused a relational separation from Him, Jesus died for our sins and rose again, all who turn from their sin and trust in Christ will be saved from their sin and be restored to a right relationship with God.
-I also read an apologetics book called “More than a Carpenter” by Josh McDowell.
+I continued to hear the gospel regularly—God is loving and holy, our sin has alienated us from Him and caused a separation from Him, Jesus died for our sins and rose again, all who turn from their sin and trust in Christ will be saved from their sin and be restored to a right relationship with God.
+I also read an apologetic book called “More than a Carpenter” by Josh McDowell.
 I never really struggled with evidence for God or Christianity, but I was impressed to learn how intellectually compelling Christianity was, especially the case for Jesus’ resurrection and the reliability of the Scriptures.

 At some point I learned that if one is to be a Christian, they must put God first in their life.
 And at the end the McDowell book, there was a prayer to surrender your life to Christ and put your faith in him.
 In the half-lit darkness of my dorm room, from the mattress of a twin bed, I prayed to God “Lord, I don’t know if I am a Christian yet, but I want to be one.
 I want you to be first in my life.”
 I believe that is when I became a Christian.